 In 1967, Alex was honoured by the Archery Association of Australia when he became the first Life Member of the Association.
 He was awarded Life Membership of ARCHERY South Australia in 1977.
 He was also one of the first two Australians to be recognised by FITA, with a FITA Bronze Plaquette in 1983.

-His service to the sport was recognised by Her Majesty the Queen in 1980 when he was awarded the Order of Australia Medal.
-In 2000, he was awarded the Australian Sports Medal for his many years of outstanding service to archery.
+His service to the sport was recognised by Her Majesty the Queen in 1980 when he was awarded the Medal of the Order of Australia (OAM).
+In January, 2000, he was awarded the Australian Sports Medal for his many years of outstanding service to archery.

-The ARCHERY SA Veterans’ Tournament is named in his honour and for many years Alex presented the winning trophies – he believed the sport should be participated in by people of any age and fully supported Masters competition.
+The ARCHERY SA Veterans’ (now the 50Plus) Tournament is named in his honour and for many years Alex presented the winning trophies – he believed the sport should be participated in by people of any age and fully supported Masters competition.

 Alex died on 23rd June, 2005, aged 91.